-RCCI organizes 2nd Pakistan-Belgium business, investment conference in Brussels
+2nd Pakistan–Belgium business, investment conference begins in Brussels

 He also referred to huge potential of exports of Pakistani sports goods of outstanding quality.
 The use of Pakistan made football in FIFA tournaments endorsed this recognition, Khan said.

-Pakistan has not only huge untapped potential of exports but at the same time it’s growing market with population of more than 200 million, offered excellent opportunities for bilateral trade, he added.
+Pakistan has not only huge untapped potential of exports but at the same time it’s growing market with population of more than 200 million, offered excellent opportunities for bilateral trade, Khan informed.

-In addition to this China Pakistan Economic Corridor also offered great opportunities for investment and cooperation in energy sector in Pakistan particularly for European technology thus opening up venues of bilateral trade between Pakistan and European countries, he emphasized.
+In addition to this, he said, China Pakistan Economic Corridor also offered great opportunities for investment and cooperation in energy sector in Pakistan particularly for European technology thus opening up venues of bilateral trade between Pakistan and European countries.

+The Second Pakistan-Belgium Business and Investment Conference being organized by RCCI and BECI and facilitated by Embassy of Pakistan, will focus on the technical aspects for trade and investment between the two countries.

+Around 30 members of RCCI representing different business sectors have arrived in Brussels for the conference.
+President RCCI appreciated the role of Embassy of Pakistan in Brussels for facilitating the visits and making arrangements for the conference, the press release added.